WHMCS/developer-docs/provisioning-modules/custom-functions.md

 }
 ```

-The above shows how to define custom functions and to used the passed variables.
+The above example defines a custom function and uses the passed variables.
-The custom function returns either “success” or an error message to show a failure.
+The custom function returns either `success` or an error message to indicate failure.

-If we wanted to allow clients to perform reboots, but only admins to be able to perform a shutdown, that would be defined like:
+The following example allows clients to perform reboots but only allows admins to perform a reboot or shutdown:

 ```
 function mymodule_ClientAreaCustomButtonArray() {